jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzing-forallsecure/index.md

 generation scheme, following a process similar to that which a real hacker would follow.

-But before we make an overview of this process, let’s put it in context.
+But before we make an overview of this process, let's put it in context.

 Security tests tend to be thought of as being carried out at specific times.
 For example, as soon as a program has been developed and before